|Ants carrying off a dead gecko.|

 Our online conversations are lively and animated not only centered around our mutual beliefs in living a healthy life to the fullest, each with quality of life and husbands/family we love and adore.
 And, also we share in the challenges we all face regardless of any degree of joy we experience in everyday living.

 |Dragonfly on our chaise lounge.
 These eat mosquitoes.|

-Regardless of the gorgeous beaches, exquisite scenery, interesting worldwide environment we explore and embrace, some days are better than others, some experiences not worth repeating and others that grip our hearts and minds longing for more.
+Regardless of the gorgeous beaches, exquisite scenery, the interesting worldwide environment we explore and embrace, some days are better than others, some experiences not worth repeating, and others that grip our hearts and minds longing for more.

 From time to time, my friend Chere suggests a subject for a story that we take seriously following suit within a few days on her suggestion.
 Other readers have suggested content through an email or a comment at the end of a post.